 Most young people will be studying at least some GCSE's during their time at school.
-You may have the chance to take some subjects early, before Year 11, so if you do not get a grade C you can retake.
+If you do not manage to get a grade 9 -4 (equivalent to the old A - C) in Maths and English Language, you will have to retake them at a post 16 educational provider e.g college.
 GCSE's are often used to meet entry requirements for further courses or to decide what level of course to do next.
 Sometimes specific subjects and grades are required for jobs or courses.
 Many employers will be looking for good grades in Maths and English no matter what job is on offer.
 They are often the first results employers look for.